gadfly361/reagent-figwheel/README.md

-# reagent-figwheel
+# reagent-figwheel-template

-Leiningen template for [reagent](https://github.com/holmsand/reagent) web apps with [figwheel](https://github.com/bhauman/lein-figwheel).
+Leiningen template for [reagent](https://github.com/reagent-project/reagent) web apps.

 Through the use of profiles, this template lets the developer pick and choose what is included in their application.